Mavericks vs. Clippers Prediction & Picks - November 25

 - Computer Predicted Total: 231.4

-- Dallas covers the spread when it is a 1.5-point favorite or more 58.3% of the time.
-That's more often than Los Angeles covers as an underdog of 1.5 or more (25%).

-- Dallas and its opponents have eclipsed the total 73.3% of the time this season (11 out of 15).
-That's more often than Los Angeles and its opponents have (four out of 14).

-- As a moneyline underdog this season, the Clippers are 0-4, while the Mavericks are 9-3 as moneyline favorites.
+- As a moneyline favorite this season, the Clippers are 6-4, while the Mavericks are 1-2 as moneyline underdogs.

 Put your picks to the test and bet on the Mavericks with BetMGM Sportsbook.